Mariopdel94/eva/readme.md

 # Eva CSS / SCSS

+Eva is easily customizable for your needs.
+You can start using it right away, however you might want to change the color palette, fonts, breakpoints, spacing values, etc. This is fully customizable under the settings file.

+You can even change the name of the project (which is used on some of the CSS Classes).
+So, instead of using the class eva-btn {}, you can change it for whatever prefix you like.

 Theming is supported by changing the `settings.csss` file under `theme`.
 In there you can add your color palette, fonts, resolution breakpoints for easier media queries in your css rules in your project.

 `bg-${color}-${variation}` classes are generated automatically and the contrasting text color assigned based on the [W3 color documentation guide](http://www.w3.org/TR/AERT#color-contrast) using the following formula: